Michael A.Robinson picks out the best defense tech stock to buy right now.

-Tech investors are looking for growth.
+Tech investors look for growth.
 They want a company with a great idea and a management team committed to making it work.
 As Money Morning Defense and Tech Specialist Michael Robison puts it, "The road to wealth is paved with tech."
 And it doesn't matter if it's a startup going public or a tech megacap dominating its sector.

 But that doesn't mean just any tech stock will see the sort of explosive growth investors want.
 Tech is extremely competitive, and only the best companies with the best ideas and best management hitting their stride at exactly the right time will make investors money.

 That's why we've combed through the most promising tech stocks across the hottest trends in tech to find you stocks with real growth potential.